 The Birthplace of Apra

-Our partners at Apra-IL present the webinar Show Me the Monet.
+Our partners at Apra-Midsouth present Crypto-philanthropy: Digital Currency in the Social Sector.
 Join us to learn more about valuing art collections.
 This will be FREE for Apra-MN members.

 Hamse Warfa is the founder and Principal of Tayo Consulting Group LLC, a firm comprised of cross-sector experts with broad and deep experience in human development and poverty solutions.
 He is a strategic and inclusive leader with a strong combination of knowledge and 18 years of experience in philanthropy, global development, community engagement, advocacy, and policy development.

 Hamse brings the unique experience of being displaced by war as a child and then living as a refugee in East Africa and as an immigrant to the United States.
 Born in Somalia, Hamse escaped Somalia's civil war and spent three years living as a refugee in Kenyan camps before having the opportunity to move with his family to the United States in 1994.
 He documented his experiences as the author of America Here I Come: A Somali Refugee’s Quest for Hope (Sunshine Publishing, 2014).
 His zeal to turn adversity in his life into growth opportunities for others is a direct result of these experiences.